rennelou/optical-waveguide/README.md

 PATH="$PATH:$HOME/.cargo/bin"
 ```

-Now, we have a program called `optical_waveguide` on the $HOME/.cargo/bin folder and we inserted this folder on the `PATH` enviroment variable for the OS can find the simulator.
+Now, we have a program called `optical_waveguide` on the $HOME/.cargo/bin folder and we inserted this folder on the `PATH` enviroment variable so the OS can find the simulator.
 If you want to make this change persistent, add `PATH="$PATH:$HOME/.cargo/bin"` on `~/.bashrc` file.

-### Run a Cli Example
+### Running a Cli Example

-The simulator cli take two arguments.
-The first is a filename for the simulation description on json format, the second result filename which will be generated.
+The simulator cli takes two arguments.
+The first is a filename for the simulation description on json format, the second is the result filename which will be generated.

 Create the `my_bidimensional_simulation.json` file: